 - Have each group orally provide their translation of their tablet.
 Inform students that they have been doing an archeologists job.
 That is to translate an unknown language with only partial meanings known.
 They need to guess at actual meanings for some items.

 - Tell each group the actual full translation and tell them they were pretty close!

 - Ask students why they think writing is important.

 Create travel voucher "Sumer Sites" - Welcome to our City!
 Create a welcome pamphlet - what to see, where to go, what to do, customs, manners, exciting events.
-This can set the stage for all other cultures, by comparison.
+This can set the stage for a comparison with other ancient cultures.
+(Donn)

-We have an online interactive quiz with answers for ancient Sumer
+We have an online interactive Ancient Sumer quiz with answers

 Mesopotamia: Ancient Babylonian Activities and Project Ideas

 Hammurabi's Code: The First Written Laws - Before there was a Supreme Court.. there was Hammurabi!
 (Babylon)